 Pragmisis also produce ground anchors and very secure chains (see below).
 Plus they've got a great environmental policy, so they're worth supporting!

 But there are alternatives!
-This Stronghold Locking Kit is designed for sheds, is cheap and looks pretty easy to install.
+This Stronghold Locking Kit is designed for garden sheds, it's cheap and looks pretty easy to install.

 The loop that you thread your chain through is only 12 mm thick, so in theory it is cropable with the largest bolt cutters.
 Your average thief won't be carrying bolt croppers like this but some of them do.